 - Ignoring investment accounts – this was the finale to my 1999 and 2000 blunders.
 Few people have the stomach to look at their accounts during a bear market.
 You feel as if you’ve lost everything, and forget that all bear markets are temporary.
 I let my emotions get in the way of making sound decisions after the dot-com bubble burst and held onto some junk much longer than I should have.
 Maybe I didn’t sell at the bottom, but I still should have gotten out of the companies that were never coming back and bought into quality investments while their prices were in the basement.

 - Investing in stocks – I used to think Smart Money magazine was written just for me…Ms. Smart Investor.
 I followed Yahoo money blogs, listened to CNBC, bought The-10- Picks-You-Don’t-Want-To-Miss, and even used software that purported to have magical forecasting powers.
-Fortunately, I soon learned I’m simply not smart enough to analyze the stock market.
+Fortunately, I soon learned I’m simply not smart enough to beat the stock market.
 Buying individual stocks requires you to pick “winners” and “losers” by sifting through mountains of information and then analyze what it all means with a good measure of luck stirred in.
-I’m just not a gambler.
+I’m just not a gambler and I sure don’t want to gamble with clients’ savings.
 Today, all our clients’ money is invested in properly-balanced equity index mutual fund and ETF portfolios, rebalanced annually.
 Our own portfolios, including those of family members, are invested the same way.
 History proves that, over the long term, it’s a winning strategy.

 I still wince when I think about these mistakes.
 However, they’ve helped me understand the issues our clients struggle with and I’m a better advisor for it.
 And I hope you’ll choose an IRA contribution or credit card payoff instead of “investing” in a designer purse should a windfall come your way!